A Hard Cheese is Good to Find…

 About a month later, I found myself back in the vicinity – this time on a Saturday, on our roundabout way to the Hebron Maple Fest.
 If this place existed, it would have to be open today.
 The drive up through Lebanon from exit 22 off of route 2 is long, winding and really quite pretty in its own way.
 I avoided a couple more dirt roads and eventually came to the southern (Colchester) end of Levita Road again and crossed my fingers.

 I sped along Levita and eventually came upon the farm I’d noted a month earlier.
 Aha!
 The Milk, Eggs and Cheese sign was now out in front of the building!
 Success!

 Like many of these tiny dairy farms, this place is a serve and pay for yourself enterprise.
-One glass-fronted fridge held everything on sale.
-I was only interested in the cheese offerings, so I ignored the milk and tried to glean what cheeses were available.
+One glass-fronted fridge held everything for sale.
+I was only interested in the cheese offerings, so I ignored the milk and tried to discern what cheeses were available.

 The Ladies of Levita – which, by the way, I’m not sure if they are the cows or the owners – don’t offer up much explanation for their cheese products.
 In fairness, I’d guess that 99.9% of their walk-in customers are Dwellers of Levita Road who need no explanation.
 No one drives down this section of road by accident.